-- 9. All work in or adjacent to streams shall be conducted so that the flowing stream does not come in contact with the disturbed area.
-Approved best management practices from the most current version of the NC Sediment and Erosion Control Manual, or the NC DOT Construction and Maintenance Activities Manual, such as sandbags, rock berms, cofferdams, and other diversion structures shall be used to minimize excavation in flowing water.
-Exceptions to this condition require application to and written approval from DWR.
-[15A NCAC 02H .0506(b)(3) and (c)(3)] - 10.
-If activities must occur during periods of high biological activity (e.g. sea turtle nesting, fish spawning, or bird nesting), then biological monitoring may be required at the request of other state or federal agencies and coordinated with these activities.
-[15A NCAC 02H .0506 (b)(2) and 15A NCAC 04B .0125]
+8. All work in or adjacent to streams shall be conducted so that the flowing stream does not come in contact with the disturbed area.
+Approved best management practices from the most current version of the NC Sediment and Erosion Control Manual, or the NC Department of Transportation Construction and Maintenance Activities Manual, such as sandbags, rock berms, cofferdams, and other diversion structures shall be used to minimize excavation in flowing water.

+Citation: 15A NCAC 02H .0506(b); 15A NCAC 02H .0507(c); 15A NCAC 02B .0200